Design and Technology: Previous qualification in D&T

-International Baccalaureate
+International Baccalaureate in Design Technology

-IB Design Technology (DT) is an elective subject offered in many International Baccalaureate schools globally.
-Design is also offered in the IB Middle Years Programme as a compulsory subject for grades 6–10, and at the Diploma Programme level (grades 11-12).
-IB Design Technology is very similar in content to Design Technology, which is widely offered in the national curricula of England, Australia, Canada, New Zealand and many African nations.
+The IB Design Technology (DT) is an elective subject offered in many International Baccalaureate schools globally.
+Design is also offered in the IB Middle Years Programme (MYP) as a compulsory subject for grades 6–10, and at the Diploma Programme level (from grades 11–12).
+IB Design Technology is very similar in content to Design and Technology.
 It is one of the Group 4 sciences.

 The primary focus of MYP Design is to give students an understanding of the design cycle, through a practical programme.
 The student will complete projects based on solving a real and authentic problem.
 Students document their progress as they follow the design cycle to come to a feasible solution.
 They create the solution and then evaluate it following thorough testing.

 The Diploma Programme of Design Technology is a two-year introduction to designing, a range of fundamentals of technology, and global technological issues.
 It provides students with the knowledge to be able to design and make in school workshops, and also to develop an informed literacy about technology in general.
 Because it is an international curriculum it has a particular focus on global environmental issues.
 It covers core topics in human factors and ergonomics, resource management and sustainable production, modeling, raw materials to final production, innovation and design, classic design.
 It covers advanced higher level topics in user centered design, sustainability, innovation and markets, and commercial production.
 The diploma is accepted for university entrance in many countries, and is a good preparation for careers in areas such as engineering, architecture, product design, interior design, design and education.